magiclane/magiclane-maps-sdk-examples-for-android/README.md

 * [Downloading Onboard Map](DownloadingOnboardMap) - Gather the list of available maps; Download an onboard map.
 * [Downloading Onboard Map Simulation](DownloadingOnboardMapSimulation) - Gather the list of available maps; Download an onboard map.
 Starts a simulation.
 * [Draw Polyline](DrawPolyline) - Create a polyline and its display settings; fly to the polyline.
+* [External Position Source Navigation](ExternalPositionSourceNavigation) - Navigate to a given landmark using an external data source (GPS positions are not coming from system.
+They are hardcoded in the app and they are provided to the SDK via an "ExternalDataSource" object)
 * [Favourites](Favourites) - Fly to a location and use UI to add or remove that landmark to/ from the favourites folder.
 * [Fly to Area](FlyToArea) - Search for a landmark; fly to resulted landmark, if exists.
 * [Fly To Coordinates](FlyToCoordinates) - Fly to given coodinates.